 Some cats are more naturally interested in seasonal changes.
 Shorter days and cooler weather affect their activity levels.
 Offering extra enrichment options helps them stay engaged and comfortable through the autumn months.

-A Quick Look at Common Halloween Treats for Cats
+Common Halloween Treats for Cats

 Here’s a simple reference for common Halloween items and where they stand for your feline friend: